Code-Institute-Submissions/facefinder/README.md

 - postgres uses sql to communicate with my express server requests
 - For the database in my project I chose the rational database postgres , in order to achieve this I needed to install pgAdmin3,
 - to manage my database,
-- after installation I needed to create my [database], I acccomplished this with both the postg cli & pgAdmin ,
+- after installation I needed to create my [database], I acccomplished this with both the postsql cli & pgAdmin3 ,
 - Next I needed to map out my schema, once I was ready to build
 - Next I created my tables to create my columns by inserting my sql statements in pgAdmin3, for ease of use
 - I accomplished this by creating a joined table, between the users table & the login table